Coast Guard, DHS.

 FOR FURTHER INFORMATION CONTACT:

-If you have questions on this rule, call or email Chief Craig Lapiejko, Waterways Management at Coast Guard First District, telephone 617-223-8351, email firstname.lastname@example.org or, Mr. Jeff Yunker, Coast Guard Sector New York Waterways Management Division, U.S. Coast Guard; telephone 718-354-4195, email email@example.com.
-If you have questions on viewing or submitting material to the docket, call Cheryl Collins, Program Manager, Docket Operations, telephone 202-366-9826.
+If you have questions on this rule, call or email Mr. Craig Lapiejko, Waterways Management at Coast Guard First District, telephone 617-223-8351, email firstname.lastname@example.org or, Mr. Jeff Yunker, Coast Guard Sector New York Waterways Management Division, U.S. Coast Guard; telephone 718-354-4195, email email@example.com.

 End Further Info